Louisiana (LA) law guide

 No statutory cap

-Within 1 month of lease termination
+1 month after lease ends

 Louisiana rental market snapshot